Ada-C4/2048/README.md

 ### Project Baseline
 - Play a couple games of [2048](http://gabrielecirulli.github.io/2048/).
 Think about everything that's likely happening in the code to support what's happening on the screen.
 Once you've got a feel for the game, talk with your pair and answer the following questions:
   1. How does scoring work?
+    Each time numbers collide & combine, their sum is added to the score.
   1. When do tiles enter the game?
+    Tiles enter the game any time the board moves, whether that is from a shift of direction, and/or a collision of numbers.
   1. How do you know if you've won?
+    If you get any tile number to atleast 2048.
   1. How do you know if you've lost?
+    If the board is filled with no more moves and all numbers on the board are under 2048.
   1. What makes tiles move?
+    The arrow keys.
   1. What happens when they move?
+    All tiles will shift completely over in the direction the arrow points, and if any number shifts toward and touches a number that is the same as itself then they combine into one tile totaling their sum.
   1. How would you know how far a tile should move?
+    It will move until it hits a non blank space or hits a same number that it could collide with.
   1. How would you know if tiles would collide?
+    They will collide if they match/ equal each other.
   1. What happens when tiles collide?
+    They combine.
+See above.

 - Document your answers to these questions in this README.
 - Use your discussion and answers to create tasks for a trello board.
 Organize those tasks into deliverable components (e.e., _Scoring_, _Tile Collision_, _Win/Loss_).
 - Open a PR with your discussion notes and answers to the above questions.
 Include a link to your Trello board.
 Indicate in the PR which deliverable(s) you are targeting first.